sshslvie/constant/README.md

 Dear Constant members,

-Through this repository I share with you my application for joining you over at constant.
+Through this repository I share with you my application for joining you over at Constant.

 #### NOTES ON METHOD; to _apply_ through an _application_